9+ Essential Tools Any Professional Blogger Needs To Be Using

 There is a lot more to the craft than “just writing”.

 If you’re running a one-man band blog, you’re responsible for just about everything: research, the visuals, social media, emails, and a lot more.
 If you truly want to be an extraordinary blogger, and maybe even do it full time, you might want to step up your game and reconsider your approach.

 You can no longer get away with just blogging your thoughts out all day.
 Because, let’s face it, thousand other people are already doing that.
 Instead, if you want to stand out, you need to take control of all aspects of your blog.

 If that’s the case, this guide is for you.

-We’ve put together a list of the 9 essential tools you can use that will help you go from a novice to an expert.
+We’ve put together a list of the 9 essential tools you can use that will help you go from a novice to an expert and increase blog traffic.
 And if you already think you know what you’re doing with your blog – stick around just in case as some of the tools might be new to you as well.